 Gene moved to upstate NY.

-Mrs. Post is thrilled to be back in the Roanoke Valley, and is looking forward to teaching
+Mrs. Post is thrilled to be back in the Roanoke Valley and teaching